ar1kumar/instaGprint/README.md

 # instaGprint
 Print instagram pictures realtime

-Fetch picture from instagram with a specific hasgtag and prints in automatically using Google cloud print API and Instagram public API
+Fetch picture from instagram with a specific hashtag and prints in automatically using Google cloud print API and Instagram public API

 #Instructions
 1.Make a new Google developer app and an Instagram app to get API client key and secret. <br>